google/open-location-code/c/README.md

 This is the C implementation of the Open Location Code API.

+# Code Style and Formatting

+Code style is based on Googles formatting rules.
+Code must be formatted using `clang-format`.

+The `clang_check.sh` script will check for formatting errors, output them, and automatically format files.

 # Building

 For now we have a simple `Makefile`.
 Usual targets work: